What is See? When is it on Apple TV+ and what’s it about?

 When is See coming to Apple TV?

-See will be released to coincide with the launch of Apple TV+ on Friday 1st November.
+See was released to coincide with the launch of Apple TV+ on Friday 1st November.

-Other titles at launch will include For All Mankind, Dickinson and The Morning Show.
+Other titles at launch include For All Mankind, Dickinson and The Morning Show.

 Is there a trailer for See?